Vonsild/HowTo/README.md

 ```
 ### Slooow SSL
 When it takes a loooong time to establish SSL-connections, go to `/etc/apache2/mods-enabled/mpm_prefork.conf` (or whatever mpm version in use) and increase `MaxRequestWorkers`.
 If a number higher than 256 is needed, set `ServerLimit` to the same value as `MaxRequestWorkers`, or the limit will be lowered to 256!

+## Apt-get and related
+Apt-get reads the `/etc/apt/sources.list` - remember to run `sudo apt-get update` after updating this file.

+To install .deb file from disk: `apt install ./<FILENAME>`

+To view the description of the .deb file: `dpkg-deb -I ./<FILENAME>`